larahemille/larahemille/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=larahemille&label=Profile%20views&color=0e75b6&style=flat" alt="larahemille" /> </p>

+- 🌱 I'm a hardworking, creative & curious student.
+I'm a simple, humble person and READY to work and learn through open communication and feedback!

+- Due to my background in Law, I'm easy to work and comunicate with, open to dialogue and negotiating ideas and terms (as a soft skill very much needed while working side-by-side with a big team!
+Count me in! :D).

-- 🌱 I'm a hardworking, creative & curious student with big plans and tech ideas.
-I'm a polymath and love to study UX and how Psychological Patterns affect the way that USERS see and interact with YOUR pages and systems.
+- I'm also a polymath and love to study UX and how Psychological Patterns affect the way that USERS see and interact with pages and systems.
+Your users is a HUMAN, and HUMAN BEHAVIOR can be studies through neuroscience - therefore, we can learn how to make systems and applications more fluid, dynamic, ethic and responsive for them. :)

 - - 🌱 I'm currently learning **the languages displayed in the badges BELOW!
 I intend to learn extra languages soon, but these are my focus at the moment.
 I know as a beginner, I can't try to carry the world and learn all languages at once and it's better to focus on learning VERY WELL just a few of them first!**